mendechris/mendechris.github.io/projects/modular-forms.md

 For this project, I was the author and sole presenter and Dr. Pavel Guerzhoy was my advisor.
 The goal of my master's project was to find some interesting mathematical identities using a modular forms approach.

 I learned several several useful skills from this endeavor.
 Before I proved the general results, I learned to use PARI/GP, a computer algebra system.
 The program allowed me to verify the first several thousand identities to make sure I was on the right track.
-I also honed my presentation skills for public speaking and learned how to create Math-Friendly Slideshows using LaTeX Beamer.
+I also learned how to create math-oriented slideshows using LaTeX Beamer and honed my presentation skills for public speaking.